-If the applicant made a mistake in filling out the online application form, they might have to submit a new application with the correct information.
-In some instances, they may be required to update the information by contacting the eTA website with their UID number.
+If the applicant made a mistake in filling out the form, they might have to submit a new application with the correct information.
+In some instances, they may be able to update the information by contacting the eTA website with their UID number.

 Travel to the Philippines from Australia

-It is worth noting that it can take up to 3 business days for the eTA visa application to be processed.
-In some cases, it can take longer than that depending on whether or not there is any additional processing required on the application.
+It is worth noting that it can take up to 3 business days for the Philippines eTA visa application from Australia to be processed.
+In rare cases — for example, when the request presents mistakes or lacks information — processing times may become longer.

-The Australian traveler will also need to keep a copy of the eTA visa on their mobile phone/handheld device and take a printed copy on an A4 sheet of paper with them to the Philippine port of entry when they travel.
+The Australian traveler will also need to keep a copy of the eTA visa waiver on their mobile phone/handheld device and take a printed copy on an A4 sheet of paper with them to the Philippine port of entry when they travel.
 In the case of multiple people traveling as a group, each individual will need to have their own separate sheet of paper showing their eTA permit.